Ninedeadeyes/7-Dungeons-Deep/README.md

 Even though Enemies can be modulated with  turtle.ontimer(lambda: self.move(block,bob),t=random.randint(100,300))

 it has impacted performance way too much for me to be happy.
-If anyone can help modulate 'Player' class or/and Enemy Class without affect performance, it would be appreciative
+If anyone can help modulate 'Player' class or/and Enemy Class without effecting performance, it would be appreciative

 Key features